 Plot holes and continuity problems are a common theme throughout, exacerbated by a commendable novelisation by Isaac Asimov that goes to great lengths to make the science logical and credible.
 Due to the movie being delayed this was published six months prior to its cinematic release, sweeping a spotlight over the many inherent flaws.
 That’s the inevitable drawback of employing the godfather of sci-fi to enhance your work.

 Thanks to coder, Marc Hawlitzeck, the controls are straightforward and practical.
-Holding fire you can maneuver back and forth whilst continuing to shoot in the same direction.
+Holding fire you can manoeuvre back and forth whilst continuing to shoot in the same direction.
 Releasing the button and pushing in the opposite direction to the one in which we are travelling allows us to turn around and shoot the other way to eliminate threats creeping up from behind.
-Unfortunately the usual music or sound effects toggle applies.
+Unfortunately, the usual music or sound effects toggle applies.
 Music is only available for owners of Amigas equipped with 1mb of RAM.

 Fantastic Voyage’s controls would be really helpful but for the strange push-scrolling mechanism that waits for us to reach the edge of the screen before adjusting the playfield.
 Permitting little time to react, the incredibly tough game is made that much harder.
-This applies equally to the beginners difficulty level – there are three grades from which to select, differentiated by the number of hits we can sustain before going hull up (the nautical equivalent of going belly up obviously, duh).
+This applies equally to the beginner’s difficulty level – there are three grades from which to select, differentiated by the number of hits we can sustain before going hull up (the nautical equivalent of going belly up obviously, duh).
 At which point we’re transported back over what feels like an unreasonable proportion of old ground.

 “In order to get maximum fun and excitement from Fantastic Voyage, we strongly recommend that you play the game in a darkened room with the contrast control of your monitor set to high.
 Pump up the volume and turn out the lights!”